 Grief opens our eyes to those around us.
 It allows us to see people in our lives for who they truly are.
 When you are broken and exposed, who is there for you?
 I learned that the little things I thought were important just aren’t anymore.
-The one’s that I have held close, especially my children, I hold even tighter.
-Death does that to people I guess.
-Most people.
+The people that I have held close, especially my children, I hold even tighter.
+Death does that to you I guess.

 People are different.
 Families are different.
 Some are close and some are not.
 Some will suffer dramatic changes with the death of a loved one.
 Consequentially they are forever changed.
 There is no right or wrong way to grieve.
 I have learned that I will not allow others to tell me HOW to grieve.
 I will talk about Konnor for the rest of my life, I will post as many pictures, quotes and whatever else I care to post on my Facebook page.
 I will cry, I will blog.
 This is for me to heal.
 It is a process but I am slowly making my way out of the Abyss.